vastec/ember-unused-components/README.md

 ember-unused-components
 ==============================================================================

 This script searches for unused components in your Ember project.
-It supports classic and POD structures, ignoring files and whitelisting components unused temporary.
+It supports classic and POD structures, `{{curly-braces}}` and `<AngleBrackets>` syntax, ignoring files and whitelisting components unused temporary.

 Installation
 ------------------------------------------------------------------------------